For information on how to apply for funding and to download an application, visit the Board Funding page.

 Explore the map below for a comprehensive list of projects.

-The Project Funding Section employs a staff of competent engineers who are eager to help entities develop water projects that not only meet the needs of their local communities, but enable Utah and its citizens to thrive.
-Below is a sampling of project types that the section has ushered through the board’s funding process
+The Project Funding Section employs a staff of engineers who help entities develop water projects that not only meet the needs of their local communities, but enable Utah and its citizens to thrive.
+Below is a sampling of project types that the section has ushered through the Board’s funding process

 - Agricultural storage reservoirs, diversion dams, pressurization ponds, canals, ditches, and pipelines.

 - Canal and ditch lining, enclosure, and piping projects.